ketaro-m/foosball_robot/README.md

 ```

 # 3. Let's play!
 Now you've prepared all pieces.
-Kichoff is almost there!
+Kickoff is almost there!

 After writing "sketchbook/L6470_SPI_stepMoter_sketch/L6470_SPI_stepMoter_sketch.ino" into the Arduino Mega, launch the uvc_camera node and rosserial node by the following command.